HCLOpenBMC/documents/design/software-update-for-multiple-devices.md

 For multi-host machines it may be necessary to have a mechanism of listening to image cleaning because when it is performed by the user it is also necessary to clean flags in the ItemUpdater.
-The Host ItemUpdater code is doing the watch/listening if user removes the image manually, we need to remove the object path and clean the flags.
+The Host ItemUpdater code is doing the watch/listening if user removes the image manually with D-bus delete call, then we need to remove the object path and clean the flags.

 ### Impacts
 - Current software manager creates an